dbsystel/TUPW/README.md

 It is the responsibility of the user of the program or the library that the same initialization vector (iv) is **never** used twice or more.
 The iv is the second part of the string after the first '$' character.
 In practice the pseudo random number generator is very unlikely to emit the same iv more than once.
 But it is possible!
 So check the iv and if that one has been used before, run the program once again to get a unique value.

-## Library
+## Class

-The command line program uses a library that can be found in the `dbscryptolib` source path.
-This library is the interface to the encryption and decryption methods.
+The command line program uses a class that can be found in the `dbscryptolib` source path.
+This class is the interface to the encryption and decryption methods.
 It is used like this:

     // This is the static HMAC key which is only known to the program
     //